⛓️💥 20 Supply Chain Idioms Explained

 - something to return to whenever you want

-- a place to build confidence in supply chain discussions
+- a way to build confidence in supply chain discussions

 Meaning: Receive approval.